| Quiz 9

 d.
 Conclude that the average age is at most 23, when it is greater than 23.

-b. new cars last an average of less than three years before needing major service done to them.
+____________.b. new cars last an average of less than three years before needing major service done to them.

 c. new cars last an average of at least three years before needing major service done to them.

-6. Given the set of hypotheses: Ho: p = 0.4 Ha: p < 0.4.
-This test is ____________.
+a. two-tailed7.
+Given the set of hypotheses: Ho: p = 0.4 Ha: p < 0.4.
+The probability distribution to use for the hypothesis test is theb. right-tailed

 c. left tailed